Differential KO-theory: constructions, computations, and applications: Recollections on topological -theory

 \subsection{Relation to the complex theory}

 Here we consider some basic relations between KO-theory and K-theory.
-We will refine this discussion in Section \ref{Sec-cplx-diff} and towards the end of Section \ref{Sec-cyclemap}.
+We will refine this discussion in Section \ref{Sec-cplx-diff} and towards the end of Subsection \ref{Sec-cyclemap}.

-{\bf Operations on vector bundles.} The following operations on vector bundles are inherited from corresponding ones on the vector space fibers: \begin{enumerate} \item {\bf Complexification:} Given a complex vector bundle $E$ we can take the conjugate bundle $\overline{E}=\tau^{-1}(E)$. \item {\bf Realification: } Given a real vector bundle $E$ we can define a complex vector bundle $c(E)=E_\CC=E \otimes_\RR \CC$. \item {\bf Conjugation: } Given a complex vector bundle $E$ we can forget the complex structure, obtaining a real vector bundle $r(E)$. \end{enumerate} These operations define respective natural transformations at the level of the corresponding K-theories
+{\bf Operations on vector bundles.} The following operations on vector bundles are inherited from corresponding ones on the vector space fibers: \begin{enumerate} \item {\bf Conjugation:} Given a complex vector bundle $E$ we can take the conjugate bundle $\overline{E}=\tau^{-1}(E)$. \item {\bf Complexification: } Given a real vector bundle $E$ we can define a complex vector bundle $c(E)=E_\CC=E \otimes_\RR \CC$. \item {\bf Realification: } Given a complex vector bundle $E$ we can forget the complex structure, obtaining a real vector bundle $r(E)$. \end{enumerate} These operations define respective natural transformations at the level of the corresponding K-theories

 and even maps of spectra

 They further satisfy the relations (see \cite[13.93]{Sw})

 for all $x \in \op{K}(X)$ and $z \in \op{KO}(X)$.
 Note that $c$ and $\tau$ are ring homomorphisms, hence multiplicative, while $r$ is only a homomorphism of the underlying abelian groups.
 This gives that $\op{KO}^*(X) \cong \{ \op{K}^*(X)\}^{\ZZ/2}$, the fixed elements under the conjugation automorphism of $K^*(X)$ \cite{Bott}.
 Note that this would also produce the coefficients via the homotopy fixed point spectral sequence corresponding to this action.